AdobeDocs/commerce-php/src/pages/development/payments-integrations/payment-gateway/command-pool.md

 ---
 title: Gateway Command Pool
-description: Select the set of gateway commands available for integration with a payment provider
+description: Select the set of gateway commands available for integration with a payment provider.
 ---

 # Gateway Command Pool